Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Expressions must evaluate to a _scalar_ value

-   otherwise an error will be thrown during the extraction process.
-The error will be handled as per the [configured strategy](#recordextractionerrorstrategy).
+  In case of non-scalar value, an error will be thrown during the extraction process and handled as per the [configured strategy](#recordextractionerrorstrategy).

 The `QuickStart` [factory configuration](kafka-connector-project/kafka-connector/src/connector/dist/adapters.xml#L353) shows a basic example, where a simple _direct_ mapping has been defined between every attribute of the JSON record value and a Lightstreamer field with the same name.
 Of course, thanks to the _Data Extraction Language_, more complex mapping can be employed.